When my kids become wild and unruly, I use a nice, safe playpen. When they’re finished, I climb out. – Erma Bombeck

 What ya gonna do?

 We played on the day serious injury, perhaps death reached out for my grandson.
-My past took a collision course towards my present.
+Without warning, my past was on a collision course towards my present.

 “I don’t know how his head will stand it!”
 My Mom sobbed, holding me tight to her bosom and rocking my little frame.
 I remember gripping the fabric of her blouse as I came around.